One of the hottest "80s fitness brands is banking on female CrossFitters and a swanky new office to be its saving grace

 "We had this amazing campus, but we were cloistered in our own little gated community," O'Toole said.

 Contrast that with the new location, smack-dab in the middle of rapidly redeveloping South Boston.
-It's a decidedly more gritty locale.
+It's grittier.

-The new Boston location has views of Logan International Airport across Boston Harbor and the aforementioned drydock.
+The new Boston location has views of Logan International Airport, across Boston Harbor and the drydock.
 Workers can get lunch from restaurants built out of repurposed shipping containers.

 The company's 750 workers are encouraged to take mass transit to work, as the Silver Line bus stops right outside the entrance.
 There's also a shuttle for commuters coming from Boston's South Station.

 The elevator is large, like a freight elevator.
-One side of the compartment shows documents and historical photographs from the company's 150-plus-year history, including its start in the United Kingdom.
+One side of the compartment shows documents and historical photographs from the company's over 150 history, including its start in the UK.
 The other shows an athletic-looking woman hanging upside down from scaffolding, apparently in an urban location.

 More than anything, this seems to represent Reebok's vision for itself.
 In 2012, the company pivoted to create strictly fitness apparel, moving away completely from team sports.
 In 2012, it debuted a new logo: a red delta, meant to symbolize the trinity of physical, mental, and social development that Reebok says occurs with with a fitness-oriented lifestyle.